preciofishbone/OmniaDocsG2/working-with-documents/index.rst

 In this part of the documentation you will find information about how to work with controlled documents and how to use the document wizard to create both controlled documents and normal documents.

-Prerequisite: The Tenant feature "Controlled documents" must be active for any options regarding controlled documemnts to be available.
+Prerequisite: The tenant feature "Controlled documents" must be active for any options regarding controlled documemnts to be available.

-Information about admin settings for Document Managament is found here: :doc:`Document Management </admin-settings/tenant-settings/document-management/index>`
+Information about admin settings for document managament is found here: :doc:`Document management </admin-settings/tenant-settings/document-management/index>`

 Select section for more information: